Enid-Sky/100-days-of-code/log.md

 ###  :calendar:Day 1: May 6th, Wednesday

-**Today's Progress**: I read documentation on Node and Express.
+**Today's Progress:**: I read documentation on Node and Express.
 Then I setup my first local server by installing node, express, body-parser and cors.
 I also learned about the file heirarchy.

-**Thoughts** Surprisingly easier that I thought it would be.
+**Thoughts:** Surprisingly easier that I thought it would be.
 However, there is much more ahead.
 <br>